oppia/oppia-web-developer-docs/Validation-of-handler-args.md

 1. **List all the arguments passed to each method in the handler** Make a list of all the arguments passed to each method in the handler class.
 Arguments received by a handler class method can be categorized into 3 types:
-  - URL path elements: The data which is present inside the URL are called URL path elements.
+    - ** URL path elements** : The data which is present inside the URL are called URL path elements.
 Example: in ```url/<exploration_id>/```, the exploration_id is a URL path element.
     - Payload arguments: The data which comes from payloads are called payload arguments.
 These data are typically received by PUT and POST methods.
     - URL query parameters: The data which comes to the handlers via the query strings in urls are called URL query parameters.
 Example: in ```url/<exploration_id>?username=nikhil```, there is a single URL query parameter, with arg name “username” and value “nikhil”.
 URL query parameters are typically received by GET and DELETE methods.
 If you face any difficulty see the debugging section or reach out to any of the persons mentioned in the contact section.
 2. **Determine the schema for each argument**
     For writing schema each argument should be analysed deeply, like the use of